jadler29/MadnessNetwork/README.md

 So with $\boldsymbol{Q_{true}}$ as ground truth we say
-$$\boldsymbol{O} \sim P(\boldsymbol{Q_{true}})$$
+$$\boldsymbol{O} \sim p(\boldsymbol{Q_{true}})$$

+Where $p(\boldsymbol{Q})$ is the probability distribution* of brackets inferred by $\boldsymbol{Q}$

 *deriving this probability distribution is actually from a $\boldsymbol{Q}$ matrix requires some thought, I will not discuss it here but if you are curious, see the code or ask me!

----
+## The Competition

 But if we know the "true" probabilities for each game isn't our task easy?
 We can just pick the most likely team in each round.. not so fast!
 As many other works have noted, picking the favorite in every game is not an optimal strategy.
 If our goal was simply to maximize our bracket's expected score, then, yes, picking ground truth favorites would always be best.
-Our problem is more complex, we are trying to maximize the probability our bracket wins (scores highest among our pool).
+However, our problem is more complex, we are trying to maximize the probability our bracket wins (scores highest among our pool).
 We can illustrate this difference with an analogy.

 ![alt text](https://raw.githubusercontent.com/jadler29/MadnessNetwork/master/old/jellybeans2.png)